Strong-Bee/NexPeer/README.md

 ### Private.
 Direct.
 Peer-to-Peer.

 **NexPeer** is a modern, privacy-focused **peer-to-peer messaging application built with Flutter**.
-It is designed to enable direct communication between devices with a clean, modern interface and a strong focus on privacy, security, and decentralized communication.
+It is designed to enable direct communication between devices through a clean, modern interface with a strong focus on **privacy, security, and decentralized communication**.

 > **Your conversations.
 Your devices.
 Your privacy.**